Understanding Bizzkit User Management

 Practical example

-After installing the Bizzkit platform, Alice, the IT administrator, is now ready to give her colleague Bob access to the Bizzkit CMS.
+After installing the Bizzkit platform, Alice, the IT administrator, is now ready to give her colleague Bob access to Bizzkit DAM.
 In their company, all users are already created in the Microsoft Office 365 account used for company emails and other purposes.
 To add Bob to the system, Alice adds the company's Office 365 account to the list of upstream providers in the IAM.

 Next, Alice adds Bob to the list of users and assigns him to a new role called "marketing-assistant" in the IAM.
 This new role is reflected in Bob's user profile the next time he logs in, but since it is a new role, it doesn't have any permissions assigned yet.
 Alice logs into the CMS to define what tasks a "marketing assistant" is allowed to perform.